 In 2014, the Kansas City Chiefs destroyed the New England Patriots 41-14.
 The Patriots were “not good anymore”.
-Bill Belichick was peppered with questions about his team’s skill level, ability, and even if Tom Brady was to be replaced as the starting quarterback.
+Reporters peppered Bill Belichick with questions about his team’s skill level, ability, and even if he would replace Tom Brady as the starting quarterback.

 Belichick deflected every question with a single phrase.